Setting up

 Getting enemies out of the tower

-Sometimes you can be left with one or more enemies in the tower even after everyone else has cleared off to the pass.
-Here are some tips on freeing them up so they'll run off to join the crowd, if you want every last enemy.
-This doesn't include cloaked Elites though, as they don't seem to share the instinct for heading into the pass (you can easily lure them out but they'll end up returning).
+Cloaked Elites aside, sometimes you can be left with one or more enemies in the tower even after everyone else has cleared off to the pass.
+It wouldn't normally happen if you've used my refined routine with care, but still, here are some tips on freeing them up so they'll run off to join the crowd.

 Getting balcony Elites out

-Quite often there's an Elite on the tower balcony or on the ramp leading up to it.
-If you can get him off the ramp or outside, it usually seems to free him up to head for the pass.
+If there's an Elite still on the balcony or ramp, you need to shift him as he can't seem to navigate his way off those areas.
+Once he's off, it usually seems to free him up to head for the pass.

 Things seem trickier if he's on the balcony.
 If you've got a Banshee you don't mind damaging, fly at him to make him jump off the open end or at least towards it.
 There's a trick you can use to minimize your damage here.
 Fly up at him from right below the balcony, which gives you cover; he'll still dive.
 If he's right near the end, it's hard to make him jump off; he'd tend to jump the other way.
 Instead, blast him off the rest of the way with a Banshee bolt nearby (trying to minimize damage to him).
 Actually, it's also possible to nudge him along with the Banshee's nose, but you take bad damage and run the risk of squashing him.